ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   upper-case characters.
 Labels may not match another registered names in a case-insensitive manner unless the Designated Experts state that there is a compelling reason to allow an exception.
-This registry value SHOULD be supplied, but MAY be omitted if this header parameter will never be formatted as JSON.
+This registry value SHOULD be supplied, but MAY be omitted if this Header Parameter will never be formatted as JSON.

 Header Parameter CBOR Label: